 Background and Benefits of Fats

 Forget everything you know about fat for a moment.
 Fats get a bad rep. For years the health industry and food manufacturers have bundled all fats, good or bad, together and have told us to keep them out of our diets.
 However, there are two sides to the story of fats.
-It is absolutely true that you should aim to completely eliminate the ‘bad’ fats, such as trans-fatty acids and saturated fats.
+It is absolutely true that you should aim to completely eliminate the ‘bad’ fats, such as trans-fatty acids.
 However, there are also the ‘good’ fats, also known as Essential Fatty Acids that are so beneficial and vital to our wellbeing, yet sadly we are chronically deficient in them.

 As mentioned these Essential Fatty Acids (EFAs) are called essential because the body absolutely requires them to function, yet it cannot manufacture them itself.
 It relies upon us to consume these fats, namely omega 3 and omega 6.
 These fats are so important that even if we eliminated the bad fats from our diets completely, we would still, eventually, die if we did not ingest any of these EFAs.
 We simply cannot live without these fats!